julienrwe/dam-documentation/src/general.md

 - **Create new services never possible before** : own your fully digital ecosystem and <u>reinvent how value flows</u>.
 Build a new offering with multiple interacting digital assets on an all-in-one platform.

+## Application Areas

+**Tokenization has the potential to make a big impact in several areas, including asset digitization, voucher payments, ecosystem currency, settlements, and CBDC.**

+On a blockchain, **asset digitization** can enable fractional ownership, automated compliance, and improved liquidity.

+With **voucher payments**, digital tokens are used for payment, making it a safer, more efficient, and cheaper alternative to traditional value transfer methods.

+**Ecosystem currency** is a form of digital currency used within a specific platform or environment.
+This can incentivize users, reward loyalty, and facilitate transactions.

+**Settlements** involve the exchange of funds between two parties, and digital currencies can provide a faster and more secure way to conduct these transactions.

+**CBDCs** are essentially digital versions of fiat currencies, allowing central banks to issue digital money that can be used for payments and other financial services.
+By complementing existing payment methods, **CBDCs** can help improve financial inclusivity and contribute to monetary stability by providing more flexibility.

 ### How does it work in practice ?